Top 10 Work Values Employers Look For

 Dependability and Responsibility

-Employers value employees who come to work on time are there when they are supposed to be and are responsible for their actions and behavior.
+Employers value employees who come to work on time, are there when they are supposed to be, and are responsible for their actions and behavior.
 It’s important to keep supervisors abreast of changes in your schedule or if you are going to be late for any reason.
-It also means keeping your supervisor informed on where you are on all projects you have been assigned.
+This also means keeping your supervisor informed on where you are on all projects you have been assigned.

 Being dependable and responsible as an employee shows your employer that you value your job and that you are responsible for keeping up with projects and keeping them informed of the things that they should know about.

 Possessing a Positive Attitude

 Employers seek employees who take the initiative and have the motivation to get the job done in a reasonable period of time.
 A positive attitude gets the work done and motivates others to do the same without dwelling on the challenges that inevitably come up in any job.

 It is the enthusiastic employee who creates an environment of goodwill and who provides a positive role model for others.
 A positive attitude is something that is most valued by supervisors and co-workers, and that also makes the job more pleasant and fun to go to each day.

 Employers seek employees who are adaptable and maintain flexibility in completing tasks in an ever-changing workplace.
 Being open to change and improvements provides an opportunity to complete work assignments more efficiently while offering additional benefits to the corporation, the customer, and even the employee.

 While oftentimes employees complain that changes in the workplace don’t make sense or make their work harder, oftentimes these complaints are due to a lack of flexibility.